tiagovtristao/react-table-container/README.md

 Contributing
 ------------

 * Feel free to send pull requests for bug fixing.
-But make sure that running `npm run ci` succeeds before doing so;
+But make sure to run `npm run prettify` and `npm run ci` before doing so;
 * Please open an issue first for new features/ideas.

 License